andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/.prompt/dev_notes.md

 - **Ethical Oversight**: As AI becomes more integrated, business technologists and PMs will need to ensure ethical AI usage, data privacy, and responsible AI implementation - becoming "AI ethics officers" in their organizations.
 - **Focus on Business Value**: With routine tasks automated, professionals can focus more on understanding user needs, business value, and strategic initiatives rather than implementation details.

+Based on our project experience, we anticipate a significant evolution for business technologists and product managers in the next five years.
+Professionals will shift from low-level implementation to high-level architecture and strategy.
+Business technologists will likely spend far less time writing boilerplate code and more time defining system design, making critical architectural decisions, and solving complex integration problems.
+Consequently, their focus will pivot heavily toward quality assurance, as the critical human task becomes validating, testing, and securing the code AI generates.

+For product managers, AI tools will enable unprecedented rapid prototyping and testing, compressing iteration cycles and allowing for more data-driven strategic planning.
+This acceleration frees PMs to concentrate on foundational work like user research and market analysis.
+This shift also necessitates new competencies, chief among them prompt engineering.
+Both technologists and PMs must become adept at communicating complex requirements and constraints to AI tools to ensure high-quality, relevant outputs.

+Broader organizational dynamics will also change.
+AI integration will demand a heightened focus on ethical oversight, requiring PMs and technologists to take responsibility for data privacy and mitigating bias.
+As AI automates more routine implementation tasks, both roles will be liberated to focus more intensely on their core purpose: understanding user needs and maximizing business value, rather than getting lost in the technical details of execution.

 ## Interaction Log
 The Interaction Log below is designed to transparently document how AI tools were utilized throughout the project.
 Its primary purpose is to provide a detailed, reproducible record of each prompt and the resulting actions the agent took.
 This log is intentionally long and comprehensive, as it records every user prompt along with a summary of the steps performed in response, making the AI's contributions and decision-making process clear for future reference and auditing.